ArsenalGunners/MVMDD/README.md

-This repository contains download links and the introduction of Multi-view Multi-distortion Image Dataset (MVMDD) for IPSN 2020 Paper ["CollabAR: Edge-assisted Collaborative Image Recognition for Mobile Augmented Reality"]() by [Zida Liu](daliu.github.io), [Guohao Lan](https://guohao.netlify.com/), Jovan Stojkovic, Yunfan Zhang, [Carlee Joe-Wong](https://www.andrew.cmu.edu/user/cjoewong/), and [Maria Gorlatova](https://maria.gorlatova.com/).
+This repository contains download links and the introduction of Multi-view Multi-distortion Image Dataset (MVMDD) for IPSN 2020 paper ["CollabAR: Edge-assisted Collaborative Image Recognition for Mobile Augmented Reality"]() by [Zida Liu](daliu.github.io), [Guohao Lan](https://guohao.netlify.com/), Jovan Stojkovic, Yunfan Zhang, [Carlee Joe-Wong](https://www.andrew.cmu.edu/user/cjoewong/), and [Maria Gorlatova](https://maria.gorlatova.com/).

-If you have any questions on this repository or the related paper, feel free to create an issue or send me an email.
+If you have any questions on this repository or the related paper, please create an issue or send me an email.
-Email address: zida.liu (at) duke.edu
+Email address: zida.liu AT duke.edu

 **Summary**: